SolaceDev/solace-dev-codelabs/markdown/tracing-ea/tracing-ea.md

 * otel-collector-config.yaml
 * solace_config_keys.env
 * .env
+* sdkperf-jcsmp-100.0jms_context_propagation.0.43
+* sdkperf-jms-100.0jms_context_propagation.0.43
+* sol-jcsmp-10.16.1-jms_context_propagation.42811.zip
+* sol-jms-10.16.1-jms_context_propagation.42811.zip
+* solace-opentelemetry-jcsmp-integration-1.0-main-3d931b527f5137dc343e91681833df14c148ca09.jar
+* solace-opentelemetry-jms-integration-1.0-main-b731385d5a8c542766f390c5c29eb58ef5588456.jar

-To gain access to the needed packages you will need to contact your Solace CSA, who has valuable information about Distributed Tracing and can help guide your request.
+To gain access to the needed package you will need to contact your Solace CSA, who has valuable information about Distributed Tracing and can help guide your request.
 Once you have received an invitation to participate in the EA from your SE, you will be able to download the following package from the Solace product download site: [tracing-ea.tar.gz](https://filedrop.solace.com/support/bucket/Distributed_Tracing_EA/)